Apostolique/Agar.io-bot/README.md

 #Honorable mention
 There are other people working on bots, you can check the forks, as well as GamerLio's Github which uses genetic algorithms: https://github.com/leomwu/agario-bot

-#Beta Branch

-There is now a beta branch where you can test the stuff that I'm currently working on.
-It is therefore not nearly as good, but will eventually become better. https://github.com/Apostolique/Agar.io-bot/tree/beta

 #How to Install
 **Videos**